AabhaAB/Java-Selenium-Web-Automation/README.md

 ## Test Execution Details

 Detailed test steps for each scenario can be found in the respective Java Selenium script file.
 These scripts leverage Selenium WebDriver to interact with the website elements and validate the expected behavior.

 ## Contributions

 If you'd like to contribute or provide feedback, feel free to open an issue or submit a pull request.

+## Acknowledgments
+- **Java**
+- **Selenium**